dbcraig/LmRaC/README.md

 #### Function prototype compilation

-xxx
-... when LmRaC initializes it will attempt to compile all *.fn* files in the mounted *functions/* folder, unless the *.json* file (compiled version) is newer than the source (*.fn*).
+When LmRaC initializes it will attempt to compile all *.fn* files in the mounted *functions/* folder, unless the *.json* file (compiled version) is newer than the source (*.fn*).
 Upon successful compilation (i.e., no errors), the *.json* file will be available to LmRaC for loading.

+Any error in compilation will be report during LmRaC intialization.
+This is not fatal, but makes the functions unavailable for loading.
+Fix any errors and restart LmRaC.
+Errors are also detected when functions are loaded.

 #### Function loading

-xxx Load the function ... it will be used based on the description

-xxx Errors when loading...
-LmRaC tests that the JSON is well formed ... show (!) message ?
+Once LmRaC has started you may *load* functions to make them available to answer questions.
+Simply ask LmRaC to load the functions or use the [Functions Window](#Functions-Window).

+Remember that LmRac chooses functions based on their description.
+For example, if you ask a question about gene expression in your experiment, LmRaC will look for any functions that describe themselves as "getting gene expression."
+Describe your functions as accurately and succinctly as possible.

 When loading functions LmRaC does a final quick error check.
-If the *<function>.json* has errors these will display as an error message when loading from the LmRaC dialog or as a red exclamation icon in the Functions Window.
+If the *<function>.json* has errors these will display as an error message when loading from the LmRaC dialog or as a red exclamation icon in the [Functions Window](#Functions-Window).
 Hovering over the error icon will show the error.

 ![](img/LmRaC_Functions_error.png)

-Why unload a function
+#### Function unloading

+Only load functions when they are needed.
+Since functions are passed to GPT4 whenever a question is asked, they are included as part of the input token count.
+This means that aside from being unnecessary (and possibly confusing) when asking a question, they also incur unnecessary API costs.

 ### General Functions

-xxx
-Can they be used to extend the functionality of LmRaC ??
+Though the functions described here read and manipulate data, LmRaC functions can also be used to make other information available to LmRaC.
+Try it!
+Let us know what useful functions you've defined and how you've extended LmRaC's functionality.

 ------------------------------------------------------------------------